What is Curriculum for Excellence?

 The broad general education has five levels (early, first, second, third and fourth).
 The senior phase is designed to build on the experiences and outcomes of the broad general education, and to allow young people to take qualifications and courses that suit their abilities and interests.

 - Health and wellbeing

-- Languages (including English, Gaidhlig, Gaelic learners and modern languages)
+- Languages (including English, Gàidhlig, Gaelic (Learners), modern languages and classical languages)

 - Social studies

 Literacy, numeracy and health and wellbeing are recognised as being particularly important – these areas are seen as being the ‘responsibility of all’ staff.